 The following cleaning materials and procedures are listed in order of mild to harsh.
 The mildest treatment should be tried on a small area and if not satisfactory only then should the next be examined.

 - Plain water

 - Water with mild soap or detergent

 - Solvents, e.g. kerosene, turpentine, white spirit

 - Abrasive wax

 If abrasives are used then the appearance of the aluminium finish may be altered.
 If there is a grain in the finish then cleaning should always be with the grain.
 If the condition of the surface indicates the use of abrasive or etching materials, it is advisable to consult a cleaning specialist.
 If all other methods fail it may be necessary to resort to heavy-duty cleaning.
-This involves the use of cleaners containing strong etching chemicals or coarse abrasives.
+This involves cleaning methods using strong etching chemicals or coarser abrasives.